readmeio/oas/packages/oas/README.md

 The `OpenAPIPruner` utility, located in `oas/pruner`, can be used to remove a specific set of tags, paths, operations, or webhooks from an OpenAPI definition.
 Components and tags that are no longer reachable from the remaining definition are also removed.

-Unlike `OpenAPIReducer`, which selects the content to retain, `OpenAPIPruner` is useful when you know which content to remove.
+Unlike `oas/reducer`, which selects the content to retain, the pruner is useful when you know which content to remove.

 Pruner filters are additive.
 Combining tag and location filters removes operations that match either filter.